-- 1) Press and hold 9 on the numeric keypad until the TECHNICIAN SETTINGS menu appears. - Select INFRASTRUCTURE, then press .
-Select 2) Peripheral wires the press - 3) On the WIRE SETTINGS menu, select Wire CH{X}, then press - 4) Rename this Wire to LOOP. - Select Signal channel, then press .
-Assign the 5) channel number for the station loop. - 6) Check the value shown at the top of the menu.
+- 1) Press and hold 9 on the numeric keypad until the TECHNICIAN SETTINGS menu appears. - 2) Select INFRASTRUCTURE, then press .
+Select Peripheral wires the press . - On the WIRE SETTINGS menu, select Wire CH{X}, then press . - 4) Rename this Wire to LOOP. - 5) Select Signal channel, then press S. Assign the channel number for the station loop. - 6) Check the value shown at the top of the menu.
 This should be positive.
-If it is not, select Reverse phase and check the button ON. - Press twice to return to the Infrastructure 7) - Select Parcels, then press .
-Select the parcel 8) associated with the LOOP wire.

-- Select Return direction, then press .
-Choose 9) whether you want the robot to return in a clockwise or counterclockwise direction. - Disable the use of the track border.
-Select Use 10) track border and check the button OFF.
-This ensures that when the robot is in this field, it will just follow the wire to reach the station. - Press twice to return to the Infrastructure menu. - Select Create new wire, then press 12)

-Select the newly created wire, then press .
-13)
+If it is not, select Reverse phase and check the button ON. - 7) Press twice to return to the Infrastructure menu. - 8) Select Parcels, then press O. Select the parcel associated with the LOOP wire. - 9) Select Return direction, then press .
+Choose whether you want the robot to return in a clockwise or counterclockwise direction. - 10) Disable the use of the track border.
+Select Use track border and check the button OFF.
+This ensures that when the robot is in this field, it will just follow the wire to reach the station. - 11) Press 💓 twice to return to the Infrastructure menu. - 12) Select Create new wire, then press - ]. - 13) Select the newly created wire, then press 🙆. - 14) Rename this field to LAWN. - 15) Select Signal channel, then press Select Signal channel, then press Select Signal channel.
+Assign the channel number for the large field to be mowed.